Pick your Poison: Undetectability versus Robustness in Data Poisoning Attacks: Experiments

 \subsubsection{Ablation Study for Patch-based Attacks.}

 We first study the detectability of patch-based poisoning attacks, which Neural Cleanse and our method were designed to protect against.
 Patch-based attacks stamp a trigger within a restricted region of the image, such as a little square on the image's corner~\cite{gu2017badnets}.
-We create a variant of \poisonlabel{BadNets} that only stamps the trigger on samples from the target class, meaning that the label remains unmodified, and refer to this attack as \cleanlabel{C-BadNets}.
+We create a clean-label variant of \poisonlabel{BadNets} that only stamps the trigger on samples from the target class, meaning that the label remains unmodified, and refer to this attack as \cleanlabel{C-BadNets}.
 Both attack variants use the same trigger.

 \textbf{Setup}.
 Our goal is to ablate over the number of poisoned samples $m$ to evaluate detectability.
 For each $m$, we train $20$ separate models on clean and poisoned data for CIFAR-10 and $3$ models for ImageNet.
 We train fewer models on ImageNet due to the higher computational intensity for model training.
-Since clean label attacks are less effective~\cite{schwarzschild2021just} and each ImageNet class is limited to about 1k samples, we \emph{boost} poisoned samples with a factor $b$ by artificially repeating them $b$ times during training.
-We only have to boost on ImageNet due to the low effectiveness of all clean label attacks in order to meaningfully study the robustness/detectability trade-off.
+Since clean-label attacks are less effective~\cite{schwarzschild2021just} and each ImageNet class is limited to about 1k samples, we \emph{boost} poisoned samples with a factor $b$ by artificially repeating them $b$ times during training.
+We only have to boost on ImageNet due to the low effectiveness of all clean-label attacks in order to study the robustness/detectability trade-off meaningfully.
 The trigger is a patch of a downscaled apple ( ) covering less than 1\% of the image's total area (e.g., $3^2$ pixels for CIFAR-10).

 \textbf{Result Overview}. \Cref{fig:poisoning-versus-detectability} shows the number of poisoned samples ($m$) on the x-axis and the attack success rate (ASR) and detectability in ROC AUC on the y-axis.
 The green, solid line shows the attack's ASR, whereas the blue and orange dotted lines show the detectability of each attack using (i) our Calibrated Trigger Inversion and (ii) Neural Cleanse~\cite{wang2019neural}.
 We evaluate detectability against a ResNet-18 model~\cite{he2016deep}.
 All plots show that more effective attacks are more easily detectable and that our Calibrated Trigger Inversion strictly outperforms Neural Cleanse in the ability to detect backdoors for every $m$.
 We observe that Neural Cleanse performs substantially worse than our approach because it often reverse-engineers a generic trigger that barely resembles the real trigger.
 Since many unrelated trigger patterns can already perfectly satisfy the optimization criterion (to achieve a high ASR), Neural Cleanse often gets stuck in local minima.
 Our detection strictly improves over Neural Cleanse, and thus when referring to detectability, we only refer to an attack's detectability using our method.